Registration for school year classes will reopen Aug 3.

 Established in 1971 The Dancing School offers the highest quality dance training in a fun and caring atmosphere right in downtown Selma.

-Celebrating Dance In Selma For 50 Years
+Celebrating Dance In Selma For Over 50 Years

 Dance is fun!
 At The Dancing School we impart the joy of dance while developing strength, flexibility, mental discipline, and confidence that extends to all areas of the student's lives.